Tapha/Java-Cohort/Exercise-The-Story-IO.md

 ## Questions

-1. What data exists in memory?}
+1. What data exists in memory?

-Nothing
+"Hello World"

 2. Where does the data go?